 The socioeconomic analysis for the full deployment of ridesharing services in Athens, is performed for a time horizon of 7 years (2024-2030).
 For each alternative ridesharing scenario, the investment and operational costs of ridesharing drivers as well as monetarized socio-economic benefits (travel time benefits, vehicle operating costs savings, externalities and so on) are estimated, and, appropriate economic performance indicators (NPV and IRR) are derived.
-The analysis shows that the introduction of both ridesharing scenarios has a positive impact to social welfare exhibiting a favorable IRR value up to 21% and an NPV up to 238M€ proving the ridesharing services feasibility in Athens over time.
+The analysis shows that the introduction of ridesharing scenarios has a positive impact to social welfare.
+Especially the case of a light (fairly regulated) introduction of ridesharing services is promising, as it exhibits a favorable IRR value of 21% and an NPV=237M€ showing the best economic performance over time.